MikeCookDev/100daysofcode/README.md

 Day 35: Updated my portfolio slightly and uploaded it to my site.
         Taking a break from freecodecamp to read up on other resources and tutorials to help get a better understanding of JavaScript.

+Day 36: Did a little bit of work with JavaScript and variables!